sheyijojo/kubernetes_CKA_Exams/02-design-and-install.md

 - Consideer mnltiple master nodes in PROD
 - Consider that for the controleplane componets as well.
 - In HA the components must run in active-stanby mode and not in parallel
-- Leader election process sma e for scheduler and controller manager
+- Leader election process same for scheduler and controller manager
 - e.g `kuber-controller-manager --leader-elect true ` - This is set by default.

 ```yaml